J. D. Folsom

-John David "J. D." Folsom (born August 19, 1984) is a former American football linebacker.
-He was drafted by the Miami Dolphins in the seventh round of the 2009 NFL Draft.
+John David "J. D." Folsom (born August 19, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Miami Dolphins in the seventh round of the 2009 NFL draft.
 He played college football at Weber State.
 Folsom was also a member of the Chicago Bears Tampa Bay Buccaneers and Arizona Cardinals.
-He is currently attending Oklahoma State University to be a veterinarian.

-Early years
+Early life

 Folsom attended Salmon High School in Salmon, Idaho, where he played quarterback and linebacker and earned Second-team All-State honors as a senior.
 He was also a national qualified in team roping for the school's high school rodeo team.

 College career

 Snow College

 Folsom attended Snow College in Ephraim, Utah in 2003 before leaving to serve a two-year LDS church mission in Santa Cruz, Bolivia.

 Upon his return in 2006, he helped Snow to an 11-1 record and a No. 2 ranking in the NJCAA.
 He recorded 69.5 tackles, 10 tackles for a loss and three sacks on his way to First-team All-WSFL and Second-team NJCAA All-American honors.
 He was also a First-team NJCAA Academic All-American.